nordic-rse/nordic-rse.github.io/content/about/membership.md

 **Duration**:
  - Your membership expires after each annual meeting.
-To be exact, the membership expires at the end of each year.
+To be exact, the membership expires at the end of March.

 ## Mailing List